 Four Year Plans

 As you begin to wrap up your first year, consider reviewing the four year plan that you created in University 101 during the fall semester.
 All first year students at Pace participate in a trajectory known as the Pace Path.
 Each student takes a different path at Pace, but the path is made up of a lot of activities outside of the classroom that will strengthen your skills as you enter the work world after college.
 Pace Path experiences include items such as internships, leadership positions, volunteering, engaging in student organizations, undergraduate research, and professional development.
-While in the first year your four year plan is a draft, you should continue modifying it each year in order to make sure you have set goals to accomplish, and are on track to not only graduate in four years, but graduate as a well-rounded student with experience in and outside of the classroom.
+While in the first year your four-year plan is a draft, you should continue modifying it each year in order to make sure you have set goals to accomplish, and are on track to not only graduate in four years, but graduate as a well-rounded student with experience inside and outside of the classroom.

 Transitioning to Sophomore Year

 Academic Advisement is crucial throughout your time here at Pace.
 In order to ensure that you are well prepared after your first year, we will provide you with advisement information for the sophomore year before your leave for the summer.
 We host a Meet Your New Advisor event in the spring semester, in which you can meet the professional advisors associated with your major/school.
 This way, you can put a face to the name of the advisors you will be working with in your second year.
 You can still maintain a connection with your University 101 Academic Advisor, but they will not serve as your primary advisor after your first year.